Unveiling Palermo: A Comprehensive Guide to the Best Attractions, Food & Hidden Gems

 Palermo’s Street Food Delights: A Must-Try List

-No visit to Palermo is complete without immersing yourself in its renowned street food scene.
+No visit to Palermo is complete without immersing yourself in its renowned street food scene, or exploring things to do in Naples Italy.
 It’s one of the best ways to taste the essence of the city and experience its flavors firsthand.
 Here are some must-try dishes:

 Navigating the Markets Like a Local